nickbrandt/GitLab/README.md

 make install PREFIX=/foo
 ```

-If you are not using Linux or OS X you may have to use `gmake` instead
+On some operating systems, such as FreeBSD, you may have to use
-of `make`.
+`gmake` instead of `make`.

 ## Tests